Djokovic recovers from 2-set French Open hole against teen

 It took Djokovic more than two sets and two hours to get going in the right direction at Court Philippe Chatrier, but once he did, it became a one-way journey.
 That included a 19-point run for him bridging the end of the third set and start of the fourth.

-Musetti, so good at the outset with his one-handed backhand and tremendous touch, is hardly used to this best-of-five-set format at the majors and he sought treatment from a trainer after the fourth.
+Musetti, so good at the outset with his one-handed backhand and tremendous touch, is hardly used to this best-of-five-set format at the majors and he took a medical timeout after the fourth.
+The French tennis federation said Musetti’s reason for stopping was back pain.

 This was the second five-setter of Musetti’s career — he won his third-rounder that way — while Djokovic improved to 34-10 when going the distance.

 Djokovic wound up 9 for 9 on his break-point chances and with a 53-30 edge in winners.